pmoscode-helm/jdownloader2/README.md

 | Name | Email | Url |
 | ---- | ------ | --- |
 | pmoscode | <info@pmoscode.de> | <https://pmoscode.de> |

+## Contributing

+If you want to add features or bugfixes, please open an issue (either feature or bug) and provide also an unittest (https://github.com/helm-unittest/helm-unittest).
+To make things easier, you can use taskfile (https://taskfile.dev/) to get a small shortcut for some useful commands.